lyzkov/Architectural/README.md

 ## RxCyclone

 Are you familiar with Redux Store?
-Each scene is powered by **reducible machine state container** called **cyclone** which is an eye of the whole module.
+With RxCyclone each scene is powered by **reducible machine state container** called **cyclone** which is an eye of the whole module.
 It manages a domain model in order to achieve high-level business goals.

 You can trigger a machine tribes through predefined **inputs** driven by **sources**.
-Enriched inputs are translated to **events** which tells the machine how to reduce the state.
+Enriched inputs are then translated to **events** which tells the machine how to reduce the state.
 State changes are propagated to the cyclone **outputs**.

 ## RxNavy